Jafri115/customer-churn-prediction/README.md

     *   Lists Python dependencies for the web app (Flask, Requests).

 5.  **`Dockerfile`:**
     *   Instructions to build a Docker image for the Flask web application.
-This allows it to be deployed consistently anywhere Docker is supported, including Kubernetes or Azure Container Apps.
+This allows it to be deployed consistently anywhere Docker is supported, including Kubernetes .

 ### How it Works with the ML Pipeline:

 1. The **ML Pipeline** trains a churn prediction model and saves it (e.g., `churn_model_xgb.pkl`) along with its preprocessor (`preprocessor.pkl`).
 2. The FastAPI application (from the ML pipeline project) loads this model and preprocessor and exposes a `/predict` API endpoint.
-This API is then deployed (e.g., to Kubernetes or Azure Container Apps).
+This API is then deployed (e.g., to Kubernetes).
 3. The **Web Application** (`churn-prediction-webapp`) provides a user interface.
 4. When a user enters customer data and submits the form, the web app's backend (Flask) sends this data to the `/predict` endpoint of the deployed ML API.
 5. The ML API processes the data, makes a prediction, and returns the result to the web app.